tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/authorize.rst

-To retrieve them, log into your Authorize.Net account, go to :menuselection:`Account --> Settings --> Security Settings --> API Credentials & Keys`, generate your **Transaction Key** and **Signature Key**, and paste them on the related fields in Odoo.
+To retrieve them, log into your Authorize.Net account, go to :menuselection:`Account --> Settings --> Security Settings --> API Credentials & Keys`, generate your **Transaction Key** and **Signature Key**, and paste them on the related fields in CoquiAPPs.
 Then, click on **Generate Client Key**.

 .. important::
    If you are trying Authorize.Net as a test, with a *sandbox account*, change the :guilabel:`State` to :guilabel:`Test Mode`.
-We recommend doing this on a test Odoo database, rather than on your main database.
+We recommend doing this on a test CoquiAPPs database, rather than on your main database.

-   If you set :guilabel:`Test Mode` on Odoo and use an authorize.net account instead of a sandbox.authorize.net account, it results in the following error: *The merchant login ID or password is invalid or the account is inactive*.
+   If you set :guilabel:`Test Mode` on CoquiAPPs and use an authorize.net account instead of a sandbox.authorize.net account, it results in the following error: *The merchant login ID or password is invalid or the account is inactive*.